niwatorrri/niwatorrri.github.io/_posts/2020-05-13-learning-go-basics.md

 	fmt.Printf("Type: %T Value: %v\n", z, z)           // Type: complex128 Value: (2+3i)
 }
 ```

+In `fmt` package, the format string for printing is similar to C but greatly simplified.
+For example, `%v` presents the value in a default format, and `%T` presents a Go-syntax representation of the type of the value.
+See [Package fmt](https://golang.org/pkg/fmt/) for more information.

 Unlike in C, in Go assignment between items of different type requires an explicit conversion.
 The expression `T(v)` converts the value `v` to the type `T`.
 For example: